 GEORGES LENTZ - composer / sound artist

-Return to Texts
+Return to Texts |

-Strings of dots, of time, of stars
+Strings of dots, of stars, of time

-But the gesture itself - the strings of dots, the bar codes, the flickering patterns or the patient pacing - is just as present in many of my other works, large and small.
-It is one of the ways I try to articulate time and the barely perceptible motion of the cosmos.
+But the gesture itself, the strings of dots, the bar codes, the flickering patterns, the patient pacing are just as present in many of my other works, large and small.

 G. L.